 The following uses for caesium are gathered from a number of sources as well as from anecdotal comments.
-I'd be delighted to receive corrections as well as additional referenced uses (please use the feedback mechanism to add uses).
+I would be delighted to receive corrections as well as additional referenced uses.

 Caesium (cesium in USA) has relatively few uses and is not often encountered.
 Some uses include:

 - used as a catalyst in the hydrogenation of a few organic compounds

 - the metal can be used in ion propulsion systems.
 Although not usable in the earth's atmosphere, 1 kg of caesium in outer space could propel a vehicle 140 times as far as the burning of the same amount of any known liquid or solid.
 It is more efficient than rubidium.